mwburgoyne/pyResToolbox/README.rst

 - Creation of Corey and LET relative permeability tables in Eclipse format
 - Calculation of Methane and CO2 saturated brine properties

+Changelist in 1.4.2:

+- Corrected CO2 solubility calculations when two roots in CO2 liquid phase

+Changelist in 1.4.1:

+- Added calculation of Ezrokhi coefficients for brine density and viscosity with dissolved CO2

 Changelist in 1.4.0: